Data Protection in Senegal

 Transfer in Senegal

-• to safeguard the life of this person;
+• Protect the life of the Data Subjects/Holders;

 Continue reading